mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Introduction

 The Internet Key Exchange protocol version 2 (IKEv2) [RFC7296] is used to negotiate Security Association (SA) parameters for the IKE SA and the Child SAs.
 Cryptographic key material for these SAs have a limited lifetime before it needs to be refreshed, a process referred to as "rekeying".
 IKEv2 uses the CREATE\_CHILD\_SA exchange to rekey either the IKE SA or the Child SAs.

 When rekeying, a full set of negotiation parameters are exchanged.
-However, most of these parameters will be the same as before, and some of these parameters MUST not change.
+However, most of these parameters will be the same as before, and some of these parameters MUST NOT change.

 For example, the Traffic Selector (TS) negotiated for the new Child SA MUST cover the Traffic Selectors negotiated for the old Child SA.
 And in practically all cases, a new Child SA does not need to cover a wider set of Traffic.